Red X iconGreen tick iconYellow tick icon

 After completing clinical and research training in Canada, Professor Day took up a clinical academic position at University of New South Wales, Sydney, Australia.

-He returned to the department in 2009 and was appointed to Head of Department in 2010.
+He returned to UOC in 2009 and was Head of Department from 2010 to 2020.

-Professor Day is a paediatric gastroenterologist.
+Professor Day is a paediatric gastroenterologist based at Christchurch Hospital.

 Research interests